Don’t Sell Cleaning, Do This

 Click to view full text

 Have you ever noticed that it seems some cleaning contractors just land better buildings, better contracts, better relationships?
-You might think to yourself, it’s probably because they have better salespeople.
-Very often, that’s not it, even though it’s tempting to think that.
+You might think to yourself it’s probably because they have better salespeople, but very often that’s not it, even though it’s tempting to think that.

 Building owners and managers aren’t really looking for confidence and charisma from the salesperson.
 They’re not looking so much for confidence as they are clarity: clarity from the cleaning contractor as to how they bid the job.
 Do they understand their building?
 How are they going to clean it?
 How long is it going to take to clean it?
-Clarity about how they’re going to manage it, staff it, and train to those hours.
-If anything gets missed, what procedures do they have to take care of that?
-What ways do they have to inspect, use checklists, and manage the work?
-Clarity from how they learned how to price the job with the hours, to how to manage the job.
+Clarity about how they’re going to manage it, staff it, train to those hours, and, if anything gets missed, what procedures they have to take care of that.
+What ways do they have to inspect, checklist, and manage the work?
+Clarity from how they learned how to price the job with the hours to how to manage the job.

-They’re really concerned a great deal not so much with charisma as they are about avoiding and lowering risk.
+They’re concerned a great deal, not so much with charisma as they are with avoiding and lowering risk.
 They’re worried.
 They want to hire a company that they know can take care of this job.

-Something to keep in mind is, like I say, from not only how you handle your bidding and how you explain it, to how you handle the actual staffing, training, and the work that’s going to be done.
+Something to keep in mind is: not only how you handle your bidding and how you explain it, but how you handle the actual staffing and training and the work that’s going to be done.
 All the procedures, from timekeeping and folks showing up on time, to inspecting, and if something gets missed, how you handle it.
 If that is a clear picture to the building owner, that kind of clarity attracts them a lot more than just a charismatic salesperson.

 Till next time, remember: you can do this.
 You really can.